schance14/myFlix-client/README.md

 ### Main View:
 - Shows a list of movies to a logged in user
 - Allows a user to navigate to different views such as their profile or if they would like to logout
-- Allows a user to search for a movie through the search bar
+- Allows a user to filter through the list of movies in the search bar
 - Allows a user to view an individual movie card

 ### Movie View